Dr Andy Burn

 (email at email@example.com)

-I work in the Curriculum, Learning and Assessment service supporting the PVC (Education) in the development of educational policy, managing major student surveys, supporting the business of the University Education Committee and its subcommittees, and supporting the University's engagement with external quality frameworks (e.g. the OfS, QAA, TEF).
+I work in the Curriculum, Learning and Assessment service supporting the PVC (Education) in the development of educational policy, managing major student surveys, supporting the business of the University Education Committee and its subcommittees and the University's engagement with external quality frameworks (e.g. the OfS, QAA, TEF).

-I also work with Durham University and sector-wide demographic and survey data producing regular and ad-hoc reports on student satisfaction, progression, attainment and postgraduate employment.
+I also work with University and sector-wide student and survey data producing regular and ad-hoc reports on student satisfaction, progression, attainment and employment, among other things.
 This includes the dashboards for the University's annual quality reviews of education, and data analysis responding to the Teaching Excellence and Student Outcomes Framework and other regulatory requirements.

 - Trustee and committee member for publicity, Local Population Studies Society